michael2012z/BitBible/markdown/Etheridge/files/Rev.md

 7. And when he had opened the FOURTH SEAL, I heard the fourth living-one, saying, Come, and see!

-8. And I saw a green horse,Susio Uroko. and he who sat upon him had the name of Death, and Shiul followed after him.
-And there was given to him power over the fourth of the earth, to kill with the sword, and with famine, and with death, and with the toothed beast of the earth.
+8. And I saw a green horse,

 9. And when he had opened the FIFTH SEAL, I saw under the altar the souls of them who had been killed for the word of Aloha, and for the testimony of the Lamb, which had been theirs.